Xqhare/horae/README.md

 # Horae
 Dependency-free, basic time and date rust library.

-> ![info]
-As a hobby project, I don't think it's ready for production use.
+> [!info] As a hobby project, it's not ready for production use.

 Horae should never panic.
 [More here](#panics).
 Only dates after January 1, 1970, are supported.